I work with people who struggle to be themselves, have difficulty trusting themselves and want to have better relationships with other people.

 If this is you, you might try to achieve this by taking care of everyone else or presenting a version of yourself to the world that you think people would like.
 You quieten your inner voice and over time it becomes silenced; you no longer know who you are or what you stand for.

 Relationships become hard work because you aren’t acting spontaneously or authentically.
-This leaves you feeling heavy with anxiety and relationship problems start to develop.
+You feel heavy with anxiety and relationship problems start to develop.

 Because you’re working so hard within all your relationships you are probably achieving in areas like work but this comes with a cost.
 You are going above and beyond for others at the expense of yourself which leaves you feeling exhausted, unfulfilled and stressed.